 c.
 Vehicles with automatic transmissions must be fitted with a starter inhibitor switch, so that the vehicle can only be started in neutral and/or park.

 d.
 The use of limited slip, torque biasing or locking differentials is permitted.

 e.
 Vehicles fitted with sequential transmissions must have a means of showing that the transmission is in neutral.

-The full list is in the MSA Blue Book do not accept any other.
-Helmets should have an MSA compliance sticker affixed to the right-hand side by a MSA scrutineer.
+The full list is in the MSUK Blue Book do not accept any other.
+Helmets should have an MSUK compliance sticker affixed to the right-hand side by a MSUK scrutineer.
 Please protect your helmet from external damage by using a helmet bag or similar, chips within the outer laminate of the helmet may make it unsafe and unusable.